eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 Returns a specified I2b2Role object by the value of its name property, which is unique.

 ### `/api/protected/i2b2domains`
-Domains in one or more i2b2 deployment.
+Domains in one or more i2b2 deployments.
 Is read-only.

 #### Role-based authorization
 Call-dependent